benbalter/bulk-issue-creator/README.md

 ## Setup

 1. Create a CSV file in `./config/data.csv`.
-The CSV must have columns for `repository` and `title`.
-It can optionally have a `labels` column, with a comma-separated list of labels you'd like added to the issue.
+The CSV must have columns for `repository` and `title` (case sensitive).
 You can also add any other columns you would like, which will be available to the template.
 It should look something like this:
     ```csv
     repository,title,project,labels
     benbalter/gman,Update GMan,GMan,"Red,Blue"